lubeda/EspHoMaTriXv2/README.md

 #### Installation of **EspHoMaTriXv2** custom component

 **EspHoMaTriXv2** is a custom component, you have to include it in your YAML configuration.
-To always use the newest features you should use the repo, to use a stable version, you copy a working version to your esphome installation.
+To always use the newest features, you should use the repo, to use a stable version, you copy a working version to your esphome installation.

 ##### use of local copy